UoB-COMSM0110/github-intro/README.md

 3. Choose a repository name (no need to put too much thought into this, this is just a test repository which you can delete later).

 ![Alt text](images/repo-name.png)

+5. Ensure that the repository is set as `Public`

 4. Select `Add a README file`.